stevenjames-turing/Battleship_Project/README.md

 [Steven James](https://github.com/stevenjames-turing) and
 [Tamara Dowis](https://github.com/wanderlust-create)

-## We hope you enjoy playng this as much as we enjoyed making it!
+## We hope you enjoy playing this as much as we enjoyed making it!